 My deepest struggle with mental health was at a time when I was involved in several startups at a time.
 I felt hopeless and useless.
 I kept on doing my work but I felt really bad on the inside.
 There was no joy in the work and the work I did was more reactive than proactive.
 I was more in a putting-out-fire mode than preventing fires from occurring.
 I became more irritated, easily stressed, worried and had difficulties in being strategic and long term in my way of working.
 My focus was on problems and difficulties instead of solutions and possibilities.

 In general, there is a view of the entrepreneur as the hard working go-getter who never gives up and does what it takes to make the company succeed.
-There’s definitely a stigma around talking about startup depression, or voicing that it’s tough to cope with and live up to an image that many times is unattainable.
+There's definitely a stigma around talking about startup depression, or voicing that it's tough to cope with and live up to an image that many times is unattainable.

 Talking is key — even when you feel like shit

-The first thing is as simple as it’s hard, and that is to talk about it.
+The first thing is as simple as it’s hard, and that is to talk about the pressure.
 Talk about it, and seek professional help.

-Don’t wait and see, act if you feel you have mental health issues as there is great help out there.
-If you don’t know who to talk to or how, feel free to connect with me on LinkedIn.
-There are statistics showing that about 50% of everyone will experience mental health conditions during their lifetime, so you’re not weird for feeling the way you do.
+Don't "wait and see"; act if you feel you have mental health issues as there is great help out there.
+If you don't know who to talk to or how, feel free to connect with me on LinkedIn.
+There are statistics showing that about 50% of everyone will experience some degree of mental health conditions during their lifetime, so you're not weird for feeling the way you do.
 Approach your mental health from a proactive perspective.
-By managing yourself mentally from a wellbeing standpoint, you’ll be able to perform and feel better, and reduce the likelihood of ending up with a mental health condition.
+By managing yourself mentally from a wellbeing standpoint, you'll be able to perform and feel better, and reduce the likelihood of ending up with a mental health condition.

 It’s important that people share their experiences, to reduce the stigma around them.
 I've spoken to many successful entrepreneurs who still are feeling like shit, even when their startup turned into the business they always wanted and more.